BLACK HILLS STRANGER

 She sat up, rubbed the sleep from her eyes and hopped out of bed.
-Her toes curled up from contact with the chilly wood surface.
+Her toes curled from contact with the chilly wood surface.
 She’d let her sisters take whatever possessions of their mother’s they wanted after Mama passed.
 Someone must have wanted the throw rug that had always been beside the bed.

 “Are you finally awake, sleepyhead?” a voice called from somewhere on the first floor.
 Jessie.
 Her sister.
 Her twin.

-“I’m awake, but I’m not coming down until I smell the coffee percolating,” Remy hollered back.
-“Don’t tell me you’ve forgotten how to brew real Louisiana coffee.”
+“I’m awake, but I’m not coming down until I smell the coffee percolating.
+Don’t tell me you’ve forgotten how to brew real Louisiana coffee.”

-The best thing about Jessie was she’d never dodged a challenge in her life.
+Jessie’d never dodged a challenge in her life.

 But given the lateness of the hour—good heavens, it was after eight—there was a chance the coffee was already made and transferred to the thermal carafe Mama had kept filled most every day of her life.
 A life that had ended some ten months earlier.

 Tiptoeing to the closet, Remy threw open the double doors and stepped inside.
 This was the only closet of decent size in the house.
-Mama had speculated that it was originally planned as a nursery, but since the lone window was a tiny, nonfunctioning oval with leaded glass, Remy had her doubts.
+Mama had speculated that the space was originally planned as a nursery, but since the lone window was a tiny, nonfunctioning oval with leaded glass, Remy had her doubts.

-There were two smaller bedrooms and one bath on the second floor.
-The I940s-era home wasn’t a true New Orleans’s shotgun because it had a second floor, but Baylorville wasn’t N’Awlins, either.
-The quiet hamlet was made up of an old downtown with a few surviving businesses, such as Marlene’s House of Beauty and a newly renamed Dollar Shoppe, which replaced the old Five and Ten.
-There was also a school and the post office.
-Outside town was Catfish Haven, which was, perhaps, Baylorville’s only claim to fame.
-All in all, the town was nothing fancy—that’s what New Orleans, some forty-odd miles to the southeast, was for.
+The house had two smaller bedrooms and one bath on this floor.
+The 1940s–era home wasn’t a true New Orleans’s shotgun because it had a second floor, but Baylorville wasn’t Nawlins, either.
+The quiet hamlet could barely claim half a dozen surviving businesses downtown, including Marlene’s House of Beauty and the recently renamed Dollar Shoppe, which had replaced the old Five and Ten.
+Besides the school, a gas station, the old folks home and post office, only Catfish Haven, located on the edge of town, remained of the Baylorville Remy and Jessie grew up in.